Rennzie/code-test-yieldify-bouncing-balls/README.md

 2. `Ball`
    - Rendered on click.
 Position changes relative to the parent as a function of movement control
 3. `useMovment`
-   - handles the chaning movement of the ball based on its initial start position
+   - handles the changing movement of the ball based on its initial start position

 ### Folder Structure